menu

 A relatively large number of people in Signal Mountain telecommute to their jobs.
 Overall, about 24.52% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Signal Mountain doesn't have a public transportation system that people use for their commute.
+Signal Mountain is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Signal Mountain in 2022 was $77,758, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $311,032 for a family of four.